Thomas E. Kurtz and “A Few Good Men”

 AI’s capacity to uncover the strengths and faults of our system has already been highlighted in a January 24, 2024 JAMA article titled “Scalable Privilege” – How AI Could Turn Data From the Best Medical Systems Into Better Care For All.”

-The week of my final AI lecture began with the announcement of the death of 94 year old Thomas E. Kurtz.
+If we want to emphasize the positive, we do well to stop for a moment and acknowledge with gratitude the passing this week of 94 year old Thomas E. Kurtz.
 You may not have heard of him, but you likely recall his seminal invention, the first computer programming language for the masses – BASIC (Beginners’ All-purpose Symbolic Instruction Code).
 As Bill Gates himself reflected this week, “The approachability of BASIC and time-sharing began what the PC and the internet took to a whole new level.”

 Bill would know.
 His high school had a teletype connection to the original time-sharing main frame computer at Dartmouth.
 But Gates was not alone or first in line.
 As Kurtz remembered, “I once estimated that even before Bill Gates got into the action at all, five million people in the world knew how to write programs in BASIC.
 There was something like 80 time-sharing systems in the U.S. that offered BASIC as one of their languages.
 And it was all over the world.
 I even got a letter from somebody in Siberia.”